Leandro-Trinidad-QECS/pong/README.md

 ## Version

 ### 1.0.0
-the ball update
+the beginning update
+- made a game screen ystem
-- made the ball bounce differently depending on where it hit the paddle
+- made the ball bounce
-### Version 1.1.2
-menu update
-- created the menu
+- shows the score
-- added textBox class for adding buttons with text
-- added buttons for one player and two players
--

 ## Improvements
 things I want to improve in the future